Vikas131/Data-Engineering-Projects/AWS-Project/readme.md

 ### Deployment

 - Manual Configuration – All AWS resources were provisioned and configured manually via the AWS Management Console; no infrastructure-as-code tools (e.g., Terraform, CloudFormation, or CDK) were used.

+## 🚀 Features

+⏰ Scheduled Data Pipeline – Automatically triggered using Amazon EventBridge on a defined schedule

+🌐 API-Based Data Extraction – Pulls real-time electric vehicle registration data from Washington’s open data API

+🪄 Automated ETL Workflow – Serverless workflow using AWS Step Functions and Lambda

+🗂️ Intermediate Data Storage – Saves raw JSON/CSV to Amazon S3 before loading to RDS

+🧠 Data Transformation – Cleans and reshapes the dataset using Pandas before database ingestion

+🛡️ Secure Credential Handling – Uses AWS Secrets Manager for storing S3 and RDS credentials securely

+📬 Success/Failure Notifications – Notifies via Amazon SNS after each pipeline step

+🔐 Private Network – All services are deployed within a VPC using interface endpoints for enhanced security

+📈 PostgreSQL Data Warehouse – Final transformed data is stored in RDS for downstream querying and visualization

+📄 Logged and Monitored – All Lambda and pipeline execution logs are available via CloudWatch